About Your Conveyancing Quote

 We can’t control the amount of these as the fees are imposed by other bodies such as HM Government.
 We do, however, do what we can to reduce the amount of expense, by, for example, using the online submission service offered by HM Land Registry (which for some transaction reduces the fee by half).

 The largest third party expense in a purchase is Stamp Duty and Tax.
-For more information see this official Government SDLT page and the Stamp Duty calculator.
+For more information where you are purchasing in England see this official Government SDLT page and the Stamp Duty calculator.
 There may be an additional charge if you are purchasing a second residential property, so careful advice is essential.

 A second substantial expense in purchase transactions is the Land Registry fee for registering the change of ownership.
 We can generally reduce these by using the Land Registry online services.
 Details of the main fees are on this Land Registry fee scale page.